 - Corrugated Fiberboard

 - Thermal insulating bags

 Another important factor to consider with packaging is sustainability.
-Many direct to consumer companies are developing recycled or sustainable packaging for their products.
-Consumers like to see brands going above and beyond what is expected in order to help the environment.
+Many direct to consumer companies are developing recycled or sustainable packaging partnerships for their customers.
+Consumers like to see brands going above and beyond what is expected to help the environment.

-It is important to investigate potential partners when choosing a 3PL to handle your temperature controlled fulfillment.
-It is imperative to do your research and just as important to be prepared to ask a lot of questions when engaging with a potential partner.
+Investigating potential partners when choosing a 3PL company to handle your frozen fulfillment is important.
+It is imperative to do your research and, just as important, to be prepared to ask questions when engaging with a potential partner.
 Here are some good questions to ask when speaking with your sales representative: